annefou/jupyter_dashboards/setup.md

 ### Go to the GitHub Homepage

+> ## Important notice
+> This setup instruction are from [https://reproducible-science-curriculum.github.io/sharing-RR-Jupyter/](https://reproducible-science-curriculum.github.io/sharing-RR-Jupyter/)
+> and is distributed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution license</a>.
+> The following is a human-readable summary of (and not a substitute for) the <a href="https://creativecommons.org/licenses/by/4.0/legalcode">full legal text of the CC BY 4.0 license</a>.
+{: .callout}

 To use GitHub one needs to register for a (free) account.
 To register for a GitHub account we need to: